 Ammonia is relatively easy to remove once you know it’s there.
 However, you must act quickly to prevent your fish from dying.
 Once the foul ammonia odor has gone, your tank should be on its way to becoming healthy.

 Ammonia poisoning can kill in a matter of days.
 You can’t leave it to get better, or the angelfish will suffer.
 Death caused by ammonia is painful.
-To get rid of ammonia from your tank, follow these steps:

-- Change the water every other week to maintain water quality
+- Change the water every other week to maintain water quality.

-- Vacuum the gravel or substrate for any traces of decaying matter
+- Vacuum the gravel or substrate for any traces of decaying matter.

-- Remove uneaten food or rotting plants
+- Remove uneaten food or rotting plants.

-- Unclog all filters
+- Unclog all filters.

-- Remove fish from the tank if over-stocked and move them to a separate aquarium
+- Remove fish from the tank if over-stocked and move them to a separate aquarium.

-- Frequently measure the ammonia levels using a reliable kit to make sure the toxin hasn’t returned
+- Frequently measure the ammonia levels using a reliable kit to make sure the toxin hasn’t returned.

 The best thing you can do for your angelfish is to monitor the toxin levels in the aquarium.
 As soon as they start creeping up, you can act quickly before the fish become affected.